-3. If still tied, FIFA penalty kicks (see above).
+3. If still tied, FIFA kicks from the mark (see above).

-Semi-Final games ending in a tie will go straight to penalty kicks.
+Semi-Final games ending in a tie will go straight to kicks from the mark.

 Each team (coaches, players) shall occupy one side of the field with parents and spectators on the other side.
 The home team (listed first) has the choice of which side of the center line they wish to occupy.
 Everyone shall be between the 18 yard lines (technical area) and remain 2 yards back from the touch lines.
 No one will be allowed behind the goal line.
 Home team shall furnish the game ball with visiting team ball as back up.
 A Tournament ball is provided by TESC and shall be returned to the referee at the end of play.